rackerlabs/rackspace-how-to/content/cloud-servers/common-windows-issues-key-management-server-activation.md

    **Start > All Programs > Accessories**.
 Then, right-click **Command Prompt** and select **Run as Administrator**.

-2. Confirm that you can ping the Rackspace KMS server
+2. Confirm that you can ping the Rackspace KMS server by running the following command:

         ping kms.rackspace.com